FHIR/fhir-package-loader/README.md

   fhirPackages      list of FHIR packages to load using the format packageId@packageVersion...

 Options:
-  -s, --save <dir>  where to save packages to and load definitions from (default is the local [FHIR cache](https://confluence.hl7.org/pages/viewpage.action?pageId=66928417#FHIRPackageCache-Location))
+  -c, --cachePath <dir>  where to save packages to and load definitions from (default is the local [FHIR cache](https://confluence.hl7.org/pages/viewpage.action?pageId=66928417#FHIRPackageCache-Location))
   -d, --debug       output extra debugging information -h, --help        display help for command
 ```